-The more you know about smokeless tobacco, the more you’ll understand the risks.
+You may have questions about smokeless tobacco products like dip and chew.
+The more you know about the long and short-term effects of smokeless tobacco, the more you’ll understand the risks.

 What Is Smokeless Tobacco?

-Smokeless tobacco is tobacco that’s not burned.
-It’s also known as chewing tobacco, oral tobacco, spit or spitting tobacco, dip, chew, and snuff.
+Smokeless tobacco is tobacco that isn’t burned or inhaled by the user.
+It’s also known as chewing tobacco, chew, dipping tobacco, dip, oral tobacco, spit, spitting tobacco, and snuff.

 Most people chew or suck (dip) the tobacco in their mouth and spit out the tobacco juices that build up.
 There’s also “spitless” smokeless tobacco.

-- Snuff.
-This can be finely cut or powdered tobacco.
+- Snuff tobacco.
+Snuff tobacco is finely cut or powdered tobacco.
+It is packaged moist or dry—most American snuff is moist.
 It may be sold in different scents and flavors.
-It’s packaged moist or dry—most American snuff is moist.
+Dip or dipping tobacco and snus are common forms of moist snuff in the US.
 It’s available loose or in small pouches similar to tea bags.
 People take a pinch or pouch of moist snuff and put it between the cheek and gums—or behind the lips.
-In the U.S., dip or dipping tobacco and snus are common forms of moist snuff.

 Yes.
-Smokeless tobacco contains nicotine, which is addictive.
+Both dip and chewing tobacco contain nicotine, which is addictive.
 People who use smokeless tobacco and people who smoke have similar levels of nicotine in their blood.

 With smokeless tobacco, nicotine is absorbed through the mouth and gets into the blood.
 Then it goes to the brain.

 Even after people take tobacco out of their mouths, nicotine is still being absorbed into their blood.
-Research shows that nicotine stays in the blood longer for people who use smokeless tobacco than for smokers.
+Research shows that nicotine stays in the blood longer for people who use smokeless tobacco than for people who smoke.

-Smokeless tobacco is expensive.
-The cost adds up.
+Smokeless tobacco is expensive, and the cost adds up!
 Each can of dip costs an average of $3.
 Someone who uses two cans a week could spend about $300 a year.
 Using a can per day could cost almost $1,100 a year.